Sleep improves athletic performance!

 Less testosterone with less than 5 hours of sleep

-5-40% Wdecreased stamina during temporary sleep deprivation
+5 – 40% Wless stamina with temporary sleep deprivation

-3 x Higher susceptibility to diseases
+3 x Higher susceptibility to illnesses

 65% Increased risk of injury

-5. The right balance decides
+5. The right balance is crucial

 6. Conclusion